roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

 * Specific Libraries :
     - [**Raylib**](https://www.raylib.com/) is a simple and easy-to-use library to enjoy game programming.
 [Get to know more about it](https://github.com/roshanpoudyal/3D_interactive_graphics_rendering_engine/blob/master/README.md#getting-started-with-developing-graphical-application-or-game-engine-with-raylib-has-very-good-c-bindings-as-base-library).
+    - [**The G3D Innovation Engine**](http://casual-effects.com/g3d/www/index.html#description) is a commercial-grade **C++ 3D engine** available as Open Source.
+Its design emphasizes rapid prototyping and innovation, particularly of rendering and game algorithms.
+G3D provides a set of routines and structures so common that they are needed in almost every graphics program.
+[Get to know more about it here]().
     - [Dear **ImGui**](https://github.com/ocornut/imgui) is a bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (no external dependencies).
     - [spdlog](https://github.com/gabime/spdlog) is very fast, header only, C++ logging library.
     - [Open Asset Import Library (assimp)](https://github.com/assimp/assimp) : A library to import and export various 3d-model-formats including scene-post-processing to generate missing render data.